MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 # Monitoring strategy for cloud deployment models

-This article describes the recommended monitoring strategy for each of the cloud deployment models and is part of a series in [the cloud monitoring guide](./index.md).
+This article is part of a series in [the cloud monitoring guide](./index.md).

 When you've determined your [cloud monitoring strategy](/azure/cloud-adoption-framework/strategy/monitoring-strategy#high-level-modeling), including the cloud deployment models you'll operate, you need to accommodate for monitor strategies.